Lucie Greever Gallery

 Each exhibit gallery focuses on a different aspect of the history of Southwest Virginia and Appalachia.
 Geological specimens, such as coal, salt, and fossils, along with a mastadon tusk and molars, and examples of local wildlife begin the story of the area.
 The first people to inhabit this land were Native Americans who constructed a palisaded village on this site during the 1500s.
 A model of the village and an educational replica of a wigwam are found in this gallery, in addition to archaeological artifacts found on site during an archaeological dig that took place during the 1970s.
 The arrival of the first white settlers, known as "long hunters", arrived in the early 18th century to hunt on the frontier.
 From these first pioneers, the gallery exhibits follow the lives of the people of Southwest Virginia through the struggles of war, the practices farming and timbering, and the discovery of coal during the 19th century.
 The last two exhibit galleries feature the decorative arts and focus on textiles and furnishings made in Southwest Virginia and Appalachia.

-Currently on exhibit in the changing gallery:
+Coming soon in the changing gallery: